Fresh protest draws Russians out against Kremlin 'repression' | DW | 29.09.2019

 Sunday's demonstration was thought to be the biggest since the elections for the Moscow city council on September 8.
 Several opposition politicians had been rejected from the ballot for the elections on technicalities, such as disqualified signatures.

-The dominant United Russia party, associated with Putin, lost about a third of its seats in those polls earlier this month but preserved its leading position.
+The dominant United Russia party, associated with Putin, lost about a third of its seats in those pollsbut preserved its leading position.

 mm/jlw (AFP, AP, dpa, Reuters)